-Thatched roof needing attention at Glanycummane Lower, Freemount, Co.
+Thatched roof needing attention near Freemount, Co.
 Cork (NIAH)

 Windows and doors should be kept painted to protect them from the elements.
-Some timberwork may need to be replaced - a carpenter or joiner will be able to remove and splice in a new piece.
+Some timberwork may need to be replaced and a carpenter or joiner will be able to remove and splice in a new piece.
 It is rarely necessary to replace a whole window or door.

 Replacement uPVC, aluminium or other such materials spoil the appearance of a building.
-Timber sliding sashes and other historic window types facilitate easy ventilation in buildings.
+Timber sliding sashes and other historic window types facilitate easy ventilation in buildings and should be retained.

-Typical sliding sash window at Tober Hill Street, Westport, Co.
-Mayo (NI
+Typical sliding sash window, Westport, Co.
+Mayo (NIAH)

 Tightly sealing a building will damage its performance and undoing this can be expensive.
-Sealants of various types are almost certain to prevent the walls or roofs of an historic building from 'breathing', trapping moisture and simply concealing problems rather than solving them.
+Sealants of various types are almost certain to prevent the walls or roofs of an historic building from 'breathing', thus trapping moisture and simply concealing problems rather than solving them.